tmi-lab/resilient/README.md

 # Resilient-shared
 This repository is dedicated to the development of Resilient, a digital platform designed to integrate data from wearable devices.
 The platform generates comprehensive digital reports and provides clinical visualisations of daily health parameters, offering users meaningful insights into their health.
+To have detailed info for each module in Resilient platform please go to the README files inside each module.

 <h2> Usage </h2>
 1.Clone the repository